slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 -- Eleanor Roosevelt*
 > *"An army of sheep led by a lion is better than an army of lions led by a sheep."
 -- Alexander teh great
+- you can tell a bully from a leader by how they treat people who disagree with them. -- Miles K. Davis

 - a autoridade é delegavel mas a responsabilidade n é delegavel
 - the organization is always modelling the leader. military leader don't have money to distribute. is way easier. monetary bonus are more a requirement than a motivator now and is negative because people may think they getting unfairly treated.